 Introduction

 congenital insensitivity to pain (CIP) are a group of extremely rare autosomal recessive neuropathies characterized by the inability to perceive noxious stimuli as pain and heat.
 They belong to the group of hereditary sensory and autonomic neuropathies (HSAN).1the classification is now made up on genetic analysis and includes several entities.
 The exact prevalence of these disorders remains poorly known.2

 The CIP patients are predisposed to multiple self-inflicting injuries such as lips and finger biting and self extraction of teeth.
 They also have bone fractures and burns.
 They often develop orthopedic complications such as charcot joints, bone fractures and poorly healing injuries and abscesses that may cause permanent orthopedic devastating disabilities.
-They have normal intelligence and sweat function.2 Mutations in several genes can lead to different types of CIP.
+They have normal intelligence and sweat function.2 The other sensory modalities are intact3

+Mutations in several genes can lead to different types of CIP.
 Among them are missense mutation in voltage-gated sodium channel type IX α subunit (SCN9A) that cause loss of function of voltage-gated sodium channels in sensory neurons, phenotypically characterized with insensitivity to pain and anosmia.
+It is known that mutation in SCN9A gene cause non function of nociceptive sensory neurons in dorsal root ganglia (DRG) and trigeminal ganglia (TG) throw a defect in the voltage gated sodium channels.

+In PRDM12 CIP is caused due to undeveloped nociceptive neurons namely Aδ and C nerve fibers.
+This may also involve corneal innervation leading to corneal hypoesthesia or anesthesia.
+Corneal nerves also play a role in the homeostasis and the normal regeneration of corneal epithelium by secreting various neuropeptides, among them NGF and substance P (SP).
+Moreover, corneal nerve impairment is responsible for epithelial defects, ulcerations, corneal perforations, and reduced function of corneolimbal stem cells as part of neurotrophic keratopathy.9

-The other sensory modalities are intact3 and mutations in the epigenetic regulator PR domain zinc finger protein 12 (PRDM12 ) that lead to CIP through defect in the normal development of nociceptive sensory neurons4.
+and mutations in the epigenetic regulator PR domain zinc finger protein 12 (PRDM12 ) that lead to CIP through defect in the normal development of nociceptive sensory neurons4.

 The ocular manifestations of CIP are thought to be related to impaired corneal innervation and may include dry eye syndrome, SPKs (superficial punctate keratopathies), corneal opacities, neurotrophic keratopathy and corneal ulcers.5 Very sparse studies mentioned ocular findings in patients with CIP.
 In patients with PRDM12 they are mentioned as reduced lacrimation, corneal abrasions and possibly absent corneal reflex, leading to keratitis and corneal scarring.4, 6 In SCN9A there are no conclusive information regarding ocular findings, one study mentioned corneal reflex as decreased or absent and normal tear production.3Another study reported conserved corneal reflex in 3 patients with SCN9A CIP.7 Moreover, to the best of our knowledge there is no study that compares the ocular manifestations of CIP patients.